ammarhakim/gkyl-doc/source/postgkyl/install.rst

 running, one needs to clone the repository, install dependencies, and modify the ``PATH`` and ``PYTHONPATH`` environmental variables.

-Postgkyl has these dependencies, which are readilly available thru Conda:
+Postgkyl has these dependencies, which are readily available thru Conda:

 * `Click <https://click.palletsprojects.com/en/7.x/>`_
 * `Matplotlib <https://matplotlib.org/>`_ >= 3.0